Manson Family: Possible murder motives

+At trial and in later best-sellers, prosecutor Vincent Bugliosi argued that the murders were intended to promote a race war called "Helter Skelter".
+Others argue the murders were simply an attempt to free family member Bobby Beausoleil, who had been arrested for the murder of Gary Hinman, by creating copycat crimes to convince authorities that Hinman's real murderers were still at large.
+Others suggest even simpler motives: that the murders were about drugs or intimidation of Terry Melcher.

 Helter Skelter

 In November 1968, the Family had established headquarters in Death Valley's environs, at the Myers and Barker ranches.
 The former was owned by the grandmother of Family member Catherine Gillies.

-According to Charles Watson and Paul Watkins, Manson and Watson visited an acquaintance who played the Beatles' double album, The Beatles.
-According to Watkins, Manson became obsessed with the group.
+According to Charles Watson and Paul Watkins, Manson and Watson visited an acquaintance who played the Beatles' double album, The Beatles, and became obsessed with the group.

-According to Watkins, Manson had been saying that racial tensions between Blacks and Whites were about to erupt, and predicted that Black Americans would rise up in rebellion.
-According to Watson, Manson said that The Beatles' songs foretold it all in code.
+Watkins claimed Manson had been saying that racial tensions between Blacks and Whites were about to erupt, predicted that Black Americans would rise up in rebellion, and that The Beatles' songs foretold it all in code.

 According to Watkins, by February, the Family would create an album whose songs would trigger the predicted chaos.
 Murders of Whites by Blacks would be met with retaliation.
 A split between racist and non-racist Whites would result in the Whites' self-annihilation.

-Mike McGann, an LAPD investigator on the Tate–LaBianca murders, later claimed: "Everything in Vince Bugliosi's book (Helter Skelter) is wrong.
-I was the lead investigator on the case.
-Bugliosi didn't solve it.
-Nobody trusted him."